UMAprotocol/UMIPs/Implementations/uma-market-cap-rank.md

 Query url:
 https://api.cryptorank.io/v1/currencies/historical?time={timestamp}&limit=2000&api_key={cryptorank_api_key}&sort=rank
 ```
-3. Add the result from steps 1 and 2 and divide by 2.
-Round the result to 0 decimal places.
-This value represents the average market cap rank of UMA.

-4. Use the UMA `StartingRank` from the ancillary data and subtract the result from step 3.
+2. Apply the UMA `StartingRank` from the ancillary data and subtract the result from step 1.
 This value represents the change in UMA market cap rank.

 ## Script method